-People considering holidays to Spain favour its small-town charm whilst enjoying the myriad of things to do and see and excellent facilities around the small coastal area, including the many richly cultural attractions of the area.
+People considering holidays to Spain favour its small-town charm whilst enjoying the myriad of things to do and see and excellent facilities around the small coastal area, including the many richly cultural attractions of the area such as Balcon de Europa offers amazing views of the Mediterranean.

 Nerja holidays are renowned for their sublime mix of sunny weather, stunning architecture, fabulous nightlife and eclectic culture.
-There really is something for everyone on holidays to Nerja!
+For a lively evening head to Plaza Tutti Frutti, a pedestrianised area with dozens of pubs.
+There really is something for everyone on holidays to Nerja.

 Nerja has many sights of major cultural significance, including the famous Caves of Nerja, which feature not only impressive natural stalagmites and stalactites, but also around twenty thousand caves paintings dating back to the Paleolithic era.
 Also worthy of a visit is the Moorish fortress, the Balcon de Europa, located in the heart of Nerja.